Chances are that when you think referral and travel, one brand immediately springs to mind: Airbnb.

 The solution is simple.
 Actually, there are two – and, here at Buyapowa, different clients use one or both to make sure that every successful referral leaves both the referrer and their friend(s) feeling valued and keen to engage in the referral programme again.
 The first is segmentation, as used by clients including the mobile phone network, O2.
 If they have a customer who themselves tends to spend big, then they know there’s a good chance their friends will do, too – so they segment customers on high value tariffs and steer them towards a parallel referral programme where the rewards and incentives are greater, but so are the challenges.
 (Of course, spend isn’t the only factor when it comes to segmentation: gender, age, location and countless other details can massively influence the kind of referrals customers are likely to make.
 Which is why the platform you use absolutely needs to cater for each of those in umpteen different ways.)

-The other solution is flexible rewards, something which Buyapowa clients including the leading beauty box brand, Glossybox, use to great effect.
-Instead of offering a static reward for every referral - and a fixed incentive to get friends shopping - our platform enables them to adapt their offering on a sliding scale.
-So, the greater the value of the referral (in Glossybox's case, the longer the subscription each friend takes out), the bigger the payouts on both sides.
+The other solution is flexible rewards, something which Buyapowa clients including the leading beauty box brand, Glossybox, have used to great effect.
+Instead of offering a static reward for every referral – and a fixed incentive to get friends shopping – our platform enables them to adapt their offering on a sliding scale.
+So, the greater the value of the referral (in Glossybox’s case, the longer the friend’s subscription), the bigger the payouts on both sides.

 These are simple improvements that Airbnb could and should make to their programme.
 But, sadly, the huge investment they’ve made in building their programme from scratch – rather than leveraging an external platform which continually adds cutting-edge features – means that they’re highly unlikely to do so anytime soon.